 Game centers in Japan, also known as arcades, are an essential entertainment staple.
 While arcades in the West are slowly dying out, the scene is still thriving in Japan, especially Akihabara!
 There are thousands of them across the country, and they’ve been around since the 1970s.
 The best part about game centers is that they have so much variety!

-In addition to retro and modern video games, these arcades also have crane games, also known as UFO catchers.
+In addition to retro and modern video games, these arcades have crane games, also known as UFO catchers.
 These machines have everything from mascot plushies to home appliances like pancake griddles!
 They also have purikura photo booths where you can take fun pictures with your friends and rhythm-based games where you can bang on taiko drums!

 There’s so much fun to have at game centers!
 They even have virtual horse racing games if you’re feeling especially adventurous!
 But one of the most underrated features at game centers–and across Japan in general–is gashapon machines!